oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ---

-# Annex A Sample Commands
+# Annex A: Sample Commands

 _This section is non-normative_

 This section will summarize and provide examples of OpenC2 Commands as they pertain to SLPF firewalls.
-The sample Commands will be encoded in verbose JSON, however other encodings are possible provided the Command is validated against the property tables defined in Section 2 of this specification.
+The sample Commands will be encoded in verbose JSON, however other encodings are possible provided the Command is validated against the property tables defined in [Section 2](#2-openc2-language-binding) of this specification.
 Examples of corresponding Responses are provided where appropriate.

 The samples provided in this section are for illustrative purposes only and are not to be interpreted as operational examples for actual systems.